When your engine cranks but fails to start, it could be because of no spark.

 One major sign of a bad ignition switch is the instrument panel not lighting up in position two.

-Suspect the ECM as a last resort.
-Therefore, If all other components are functioning properly you may have a bad ECM.
+NOTE: Suspect the (ECM) only as a last resort.
+So, If all other components are functioning properly you may have a bad (ECM).
 At this point you should consider taking your vehicle to a professional to diagnose the problem.

 Please Share DannysEnginePortal News